Yorkshire cycling website

 The start of the bike route

-For the bike route, turn left out of the car park (but not sharp left up North Lane), and go a little way down the hill.
-On the right hand side after a short distance is the start of the bike trail.
+Instead, for the bike route, turn left out of the car park (but not sharp left up North Lane).
+The road goes down into a dip.
+At the bottom of the dip, on the right hand side, is the start of the bike trail.
+There's no signpost, and as you can see from the photo, the entrance is discreet, not obvious.
 The bike trail has light blue waymarkers.

 There's an information board and map near the start of the trail.

-Initially, the bike path runs quite close to the footpath around Fewston reservoir.
+Initially, the bike path runs to the left of a dry stone wall, and quite close to the footpath around Fewston reservoir.

 Fewston reservoir seen from bike trail